kemiolamudzengi/Academic-Webpage/content/authors/admin/_index.md

 As I investigate the barriers that impede learning, I look for opportunities to equip students with the skills necessary to succeed.
 In my current role,  I teach 1st and 2nd-year computer science courses.
 The world is inundated with data, and so when I’m not teaching, i create visualizations.

-# reading a book, watching K-drama, or stiching phrases to make poems,